The Poor Traveler Itinerary Blog

 Do I need to have a hotel reservation before my flight?

-It is BEST to always book accommodations first before your flight.
-You will be required to indicate the address of your hotel on your departure and arrival cards, and Immigration officers on both sides sometimes ask for hotel documents.
 Even when I’m backpacking across more than one country, I usually make sure I have booked accommodations on at least my first night in the next country I’m visiting.
 Again, you could go there without prior reservations but if you want to avoid the hassle of getting asked too many questions and the stress that comes with it, better book in advance.

 I’m invited by a relative or a friend, do I need an invitation letter?

-In theory, yes, so if you could produce one, go ahead.
+Ideally, yes, so if you could produce one, go ahead.
 The Immigration Officers DON’T ALWAYS ask for this, so many invited travelers are still able to make it through without it.
 However, they might just ask for it if they deem necessary.

 The safest thing to do is to produce an Affidavit of Support or Guarantee, notarized at the Philippine Embassy.
 When officers ask for “invitation letter,” this is actually the document they refer to because it’s formal, legal, binding, and hard to fake.